openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 you want to assign them to.

 .. note:: Any assignments to cohort groups that you specify in .csv files you upload will overwrite or change existing cohort group assignments.
+Ideally, the configuration of your cohort groups should be complete and stable before your course begins, and you should complete manual cohort assignments as soon as possible after any student enrolls, including any enrollments that occur while your course is running.
+To understand the impacts of changing cohort assignments after your course has started, see :ref:`Altering Cohort Configuration`.

 .. note:: In the .csv file, each student must be identified by either a username or an email address that can be matched with existing registration information.